younesyousfipro/homelab/troubleshooting/2026-03-26-k3s-cluster-connectivity-issues.md

 Cluster was correctly deployed; issue was network-level.

-→ In homelab/on-prem, you are responsible for network prerequisites (equivalent to cloud firewall rules).
+→ Double check for network prerequisites (equivalent to cloud firewall rules).